asutherland/grokysis/src/grok-ui/components/raw_details/README.md

 instances as returned by server.js' normalize_search_results.js transform.

 While they may include up-sells to more advanced Notebook Sheets, they will never directly deal in richer representations.
+That said, they've now gotten reasonably fancy looking and they may get forked into more full-featured versions.

 The nesting hierarchy goes like (outer to inner), with props:
 - raw_results.jsx { rawResults }